 Written by Vivek Jaiswal | Co-founder, Customer Guru

 How do you grow your business?
 A traditional marketer would say – increase your market share or increase wallet share from your existing customers.
-On the other hand, a modern marketer would say – develop customer loyalty, which will automatically produce increase in market share and wallet share.
+On the other hand, a modern marketer would say – develop customer loyalty, which will automatically produce an increase in market share and wallet share.

-In the era of internet and smart phone apps, the consumption pattern is increasingly becoming, what most Indian marketers would call, Rural.
-That actually means that customers are becoming more connected and reliant on word of mouth: the good and the bad of a brand goes around more quickly than we anticipate; heterogeneous: customers love personalisation and customised solution that exactly fits their needs and the purchase doesn’t happen unless customers see an essential value in it.
+In the era of internet and smartphone apps, the consumption pattern is increasingly becoming, what most Indian marketers would call, Rural.
+That actually means that customers are becoming more connected and reliant on word of mouth: the good and the bad of a brand goes around more quickly than we anticipate; heterogeneous: customers love the personalisation and customised solution that exactly fits their needs and the purchase doesn’t happen unless customers see an essential value in it.
 It is said that a loyal customer would bring revenues, on average, worth 10 times his initial purchase.
 Now, who wouldn’t want that!?

 So, here’s bringing the 7 ultimate cheat-codes to crack that code of customer loyalty:

-Learn everything about your customer, by everything we mean EVERYTHING.
-Where they live, What they do, What they eat, What they drive, their birthdays, birthdays of their special ones, their pets’ names, everything.
+Learn everything about your customer, by everything, we mean EVERYTHING.
+Where they live, what they do, what they eat, what they drive, their birthdays, birthdays of their special ones, their pets’ names, everything.
 Then build your buyer persona, understand their needs, what they value most and customise your offering accordingly.
 One of the best examples comes from Rural India: Boond, a social venture established by Rustum Sengupta, an INSEAD Alumnus.
 Boond is providing energy solutions for people who have no access to it in remote areas.
 Look at their tailor-made solutions for their customers.
-Such detailed profiling and tailor-made solutions can help brands be relevant to all its target audience.
-It also helps brands anticipate the needs of its customers even before the customers are aware of it.
+Such detailed profiling and tailor-made solutions can help brands be relevant to all their target audience.
+It also helps brands anticipate the needs of their customers even before the customers are aware of it.